This post contains affiliate links.

 Your eyes, nose and mouth are the easiest places for germs to get into your body.
 It’s absolutely amazing how often we touch our faces, often without even realizing it.
 Being aware of this can help you to limit the number of times you do it, and therefore the number of times you are exposed to germs.

 Stress weakens the immune system.
 Be aware of stress, and try to minimize it where possible.
 Keep things in perspective (will this matter a year from now?) and build time to recharge into your schedule.
-The Ready, Set, Pause initiative from Amy Jo Martin of Digital Royalty is a great place to start.
+Meditation and the Ready, Set, Pause initiative from Amy Jo Martin may help as well.
 By building regular Ready, Set, Pause breaks – even of only a few minute each – into your day you can avoid the build up of chronic stress.

 Adults need seven and a half to nine hours sleep per night, but most of us are getting about six and a half, meaning that we are chronically sleep deprived.
 The right amount and quality of sleep are crucially important to maintaining your health.
 Even one less hour of sleep than you need per night can compromise your cardiovascular health and your immune system.
 Sleep is not an indulgence; it is critically important to maintaining your health and quality of life.

 Inhaling Tea Tree vapours may help prevent colds and flu.
 Tea Tree is antiseptic, and can be used in an essential oil burner.
 Use with other essential oils such as lavender or camomile as it does smell strong.
 I put a few drops of tea tree oil in a bath or on the edges of the shower (not underfoot or you could slip) so I can breathe in the vapours while washing.
 Consult an essential oil practitioner and/or your doctor before using essential oils if you have any outstanding health issues, are or may be pregnant.